 The Car Connection Kia Soul EV Overview

-The Kia Soul EV is the first electric car sold in the U.S. by the Korean automaker that's lately moved away from economy cars to recast itself as a stylish, hip import brand with a distinct European flair.
+The Kia Soul EV is the first electric car sold in the U.S. by the Korean automaker.

-The electric Soul adds a new powertrain to its enormously popular Soul small wagon that should give it some credibility among tech-focused buyers.
+The electric Soul adds a zero-emissions powertrain to its enormously popular Soul small wagon that should give it some credibility among tech-focused buyers.

 Kia launched its second-generation gasoline Soul for the 2014 model year, and the battery-electric Soul EV arrived a year later for 2015.
 In its second model year, 2016, the Soul EV picks up a new, more basic trim level as well as the existing pair, and Kia tweaked a few features slightly.
-Despite rumors of a higher-capacity battery pack that would give it more range, the Soul EV carries on unchanged for the 2017 model year.
+In 2018, Kia increased the overall battery capacity from 27 to 30 kwh.

-With its 27-kilowatt-hour lithium-ion battery pack powering an 109-horsepower motor that drives the front wheels, the Soul EV is roughly similar in specification to the Nissan Leaf, the Volkswagen e-Golf, the Ford Focus Electric.
+With its 30-kwh lithium-ion battery pack powering an 109-horsepower motor that drives the front wheels, the Soul EV is roughly similar in specification to the Volkswagen e-Golf, the Ford Focus Electric.
 The Nissan Leaf, Chevrolet Bolt EV, and Tesla Model 3 all have significantly more range.

-The electric Kia stands out from the rest of the pack in two areas: it has somewhat more interior space, due to its tall-wagon shape; and its battery pack is about 10 percent larger than the rest of the group, giving it a 105-mile EPA range rating—which was around 10 miles more than the others when it was released.
+The electric Kia stands out from the rest of the pack in one area: it has somewhat more interior space, due to its tall-wagon shape.
 In practice, this means that around town the Soul EV delivers a real-world 100 miles of range in temperate weather.
 It's not the 150 to 200 miles that would largely eliminates range anxiety, but the three-digit figure is more reassuring to drivers than it might seem.